 On May 6, 2019, Western acquired a 50.0% interest in Fortress Insurance Company ("Fortress").
-Fortress is an Alberta registered and regulated insurance company with plans to offer speciality and surplus lines of commercial and property insurance within the western Canadian insurance marketplace.
-Fortress is now registered in all four western Canadian provinces with regulatory licenses in British Columbia, Alberta, Saskatchewan and Manitoba.
+Fortress is a registered and regulated insurance company offering speciality and surplus lines of commercial and property insurance within the western Canadian insurance marketplace.
+Fortress has regulatory licenses in British Columbia, Alberta, Saskatchewan and Manitoba.